 There’s a delight in God at the sight of His own grace, as we rehearse the gospel before Him.
 And that delight may be more like the children, than like us.
 As G. K. Chesterton famously put it:

 A child kicks his legs rhythmically through excess, not absence, of life.
 Because children have abounding vitality, because they are in spirit fierce and free, therefore they want things repeated and unchanged.
 They always say, “Do it again”; and the grown-up person does it again until he is nearly dead.
 For grown-up people are not strong enough to exult in monotony.
 But perhaps God is strong enough to exult in monotony.
 It is possible that God says every morning, “Do it again” to the sun; and every evening, “Do it again” to the moon.
 It may not be automatic necessity that makes all daisies alike; it may be that God makes every daisy separately, but has never got tired of making them.
 It may be that He has the eternal appetite of infancy; for we have sinned and grown old, and our Father is younger than we.

 So then, most importantly, be ready for the questions.
-We pray for the salvation of our kids – maybe God will answer, through this practice.
-When lil’ John-John asks, “What does this all mean?”, he may really be asking, “What must I do to be saved?”
+We pray for the salvation of our kids.
+When a child is asking, “What does this all mean?”, she may really be asking, “What must I do to be saved?”
 Thus all of this is not a rule, nor is it a mystical practice that “gets” our kids saved.
 It’s just a leap of faith, hoping in our Father to do it again, as He did in us.